sosoc/croc/README.md

 TODO
 ====

-- Read of multiple variables is inefficient, need to set up output vectors dynamically and only loop over bins once.
-- Generalize bin definition for other sensors, for full-global sensors this is as simple as detecting the right NUMROWS from the BinIndex - but might require other subsets
 - Ability to read sum and/or ssq for individual variables.
 - Distinction between grid index data and variables without hardcoded names.
 - Abstract away the need for explicit decompressing of the file.